-My all-time favorite food is pie . . . maybe . . . until I tasted this gluten-free apple tart.
+My all-time favorite food is pie . . . maybe, I thought . . . until I tasted this gluten-free apple tart.
 When I first tasted it my words were not fit for mixed company.
 Needless to say I was hooked.
 This apple tart is sweet and tart with a flaky, cookie-like crust.

 I hadn’t had a tart for a very long time and the ones I made in culinary school were not gluten-free.
 All my classmates loved me because I gave them just about everything we made in our baking classes.
 So finally I’ve gotten around to converting that Le Cordon Bleu School recipe to gluten-free, and it is stellar!

 Gluten-free tart crusts are more sticky and delicate than what based ones.
 So I have a few tips and tricks for making it easier to roll out and handle.

 - Once the dough is made, form it into a disk, wrap and refrigerate for 20 minutes.
 Much longer than that and it will be too firm to roll.

 - I roll out my pie and tart crusts either between 2 pieces of parchment or plastic wrap.
 If using plastic, check out my step-by-step instructions in my gluten-free pie crust recipe.